Viscous coupling unit: Vehicles

 Viscous couplings are used as the center differential in some four-wheel-drive (4WD) vehicles.

-The first mass-produced viscous couplings for a permanent 4WD off-road-capable vehicle was in the AMC Eagle, which was produced from 1980 to 1988 model years.
+The first mass-produced viscous couplings for a permanent 4WD off-road-capable vehicle were in the AMC Eagle, which was produced from 1980 to 1988 model years.
 The AMC Eagle's single-speed model 119 New Process central differential used a viscous coupling filled with a liquid silicone-based material.
 It linked the front and rear differentials for quiet and smooth transfer of power to the axle with the greatest traction, on wet or dry pavement.

 Viscous couplings are used as the center differential in cars such as the Toyota Celica GT-Four, and also as a limited slip differential (LSD) in rear axles.
 They offer a cheaper way to implement four-wheel-drive than technologies like the mechanical-transfer Torsen differentials.

 Volvo, Subaru, Land Rover, Vauxhall/Opel, and many others have also used viscous couplings in their drivelines at various times.
 They are now mostly superseded by electronically controlled devices.